 Be part of the inaugural graduating class from the only Master of Science in Physician Assistant Studies Degree in San Diego County.
 We offer an extensive list of clinical rotation opportunities nationwide.

 You’ll be able to study in a beautiful sunny campus, near world-famous beaches and enjoy great weather year round.

 Progress Toward Accreditation

-The official status as of April, 2018 USAHS has WASC approval for a PA program.
+As of April, 2018, USAHS has the approval of its regional accreditor, WSCUC, for a PA program.
 Additionally, USAHS has applied for Accreditation – Provisional from the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).

 USAHS anticipates matriculating its first class in September 2019, pending achieving Accreditation – Provisional status at the March, 2019 ARC-PA meeting.

-The program will not commence in the event that provisional accreditation is not received, decision expected March 2019.
+The program will not commence in the event that provisional accreditation is not received.
+A decision is expected in March 2019.